Holiday Cottage in Bodiam, Sussex

 from £428 pwSleeps 2

-There are a couple of excellent pubs within walking distance and wonderful walks in all directions from this unique self-catering holiday home.
-A simple peaceful getaway for two, especially those interested in history, railway and carriage enthusiasts, and those who love to visit gardens as one is spoilt for choice in this area!
-All in all this would be a lovely place to stay, comfortable and unusual, fabulous countryside - a perfect base for your holiday!
+The self catering carriage is perfect for exploring the countryside as there are wonderful walks in all directions as well as a couple of excellent pubs within walking distance.
+This unique self-catering holiday home is a simple peaceful romantic getaway for two, especially those interested in history, railway and carriage enthusiasts, and those who love to visit gardens as one is spoilt for choice in this area of the South East.
+All in all this is a lovely place to stay, comfortable and unusual, fabulous countryside - a perfect base for your holiday!

 If you would like some guidance from our team on this property or help in finding the ideal holiday property please call our team on 01227 464958 or email.

-Bodiam is a beautiful village with the stunning castle which is the backdrop to The Prince Regent showman's carriage.
-Set in 200 acres of orchards and farmland, it is the perfect place to explore the countryside.
+Bodiam is a beautiful village with the stunning castle which is the backdrop to The Sir Paul Gooderham showman's carriage.
+Set in 200 acres of orchards and farmland, it is the perfect place to explore the countryside in the South East of England.

 Apart from wonderful walks, there are plenty of National Trust houses and gardens to visit in the area.
-With Batemans and Sissinghurst within easy reach and Scotney Castle a little bit further, anyone interested our heritage, with find plenty to do.
+With Batemans and Sissinghurst within easy reach and Scotney Castle a little bit further, anyone interested in our heritage, will find plenty to do.

 For those interested in bread making, The Lighthouse Bakery School is within walking distance and offer one day courses.